sensu-plugins/community/README.md

 * Opening PRs that resolve [open Issues][5]
 * Volunteer as a maintainer (after you've done these :point_up: for some time)

 And **thank you** for your contribution.
-It adds to the monitoring :heart:.
+It adds to the monitoring love :heart:.

 ## Maintained Areas